Sustainability

 • 97% of the historic oak habitat in Oregon has been removed for fire suppression, development and conversion to agricultural land.
 The Oak Accord is a voluntary conservation group committed to protecting and restoring the native oak habitat in Oregon.
 Deux Vert is a signatory to the Oak Accord and has used Riedman Land Stewardship to create an environment in which our 120+ oak trees and savannas thrive.
 Guests of the vineyard are welcome to hike through our self-regenerating oak grove.

 • The vineyard at Deux Vert is dry farmed which means we do not irrigate our grapes but use the moisture contained in the soil that the 35 inches of annual rain in Yamhill provides.
-We also capture rain that falls on our barn roof for non-vine irrigation needs on site.
+We also capture rain that falls on our barn and cottage roofs for non-vine irrigation needs on site.
 We use solar panels to provide 11,000 kw per year of electricity to the site saving 8 tons of CO2.
 On average each Oak tree absorbs 48 pounds of CO2 per year per tree, preserving and encouraging regeneration of our oak grove saves 3 tons of CO2 per year.